MNoumanAbbasi/Covid-Resources/README.md

 This repositry serves as a way to gather all these resources/services in one place.
 Although anyone can benefit from it, it is intended  for students and learners.

-*If you are bored and have nothing to do, this repositry is for you.
+*If you are bored and have nothing to do, this repository is for you.
 Utilize this time to learn new skills and benefit from the numerous services and learning resources made available.
 Remember to stay home and stay safe!*

 ## Online Courses